Kaloffl/Scala-PT/README.md

 Plans are currently found in [this file](https://github.com/Kaloffl/Scala-PT/blob/master/Code/SPath/plans.txt).
 I will go through that list and put a redone version here later.

 # Links
-Here is an unordered list of resources I came across when researching for this project.
+Here is an unordered list of resources I came across while researching for this project.
 If you are interested in ray/pathtracing you might want to check them out.
 * https://github.com/TomCrypto/Lambda
 * https://github.com/JamesGriffin/Path-Tracer
 * https://github.com/Harha/JPath